 Marlene is an elegant, high contrast Egyptian face with a distinctive and contemporary calligraphic flourish.
 The Roman version with its robust square vertical serifs delivers a sense of vitality and rigorousness.
 The italic is sharp and fast-paced with elegant, thin upstrokes and unusually high connection points of curves to stems.
 Together, these styles add to the appealing character of Marlene making it an ideal choice for books and magazines.

-Marlene type family comes in a text version with eights styles (Marlene), a display version Marlene Grande, a Stencil version for headline purposes Marlene Stencil.
+Marlene type family comes in a text version with eights styles (Marlene), and three display versions: Marlene Grande, Marlene Stencil, and Marlene Display.
 Combined, they offer complete typographic palette for the most demanding designers.

 Like all Typotheque fonts, Marlene Grande includes Small Caps in all styles.
 Additionally, Marlene Grande includes a wealth of other advanced OpenType features.
 For more information please see the PDF instructions, or the Features section.

 Besides extended Latin, Marlene Grande supports also the Cyrillic script with Russian letterforms coming as default, and localised forms for Bulgarian and Serbian coming as OpenType substritution features.

 All weights of Marlene Grande include ten different kinds of numerals.
 Proportional Old-style figures come as default figures in Marlene.
 It also, however, includes Lining figures, Tabular numerals (both lining and OsF), Small Caps numerals, superior, inferior, circled and circled inverted numerals (selectable via OpenType features).